fedora-python/python-rpm-porting/index.rst

 This document aims to guide you through the process of porting your Python 2 Fedora package to Python 3.

 .. note::
-    If you struggle with the porting of your package and would like help or more information, please contact us at the `python-devel mailing list`_ (`web interface`_) and we will try to help you and/or improve the guide accordingly.
+    If you struggle with the porting of your package and would like help or more information, please contact us at the `python-devel mailing list`_ (also accessible through a `web interface`_) and we will try to help you and/or improve the guide accordingly.

 .. _python-devel mailing list: https://lists.fedoraproject.org/admin/lists/python-devel.lists.fedoraproject.org/
 .. _web interface: https://lists.fedoraproject.org/archives/list/python-devel@lists.fedoraproject.org/